Image-X-Institute/TopasOpt/docsrc/EnvironmentSetup.md

 # Environment set up

+Management of virtual environments in python is a detailed and complex topic which is well beyond the scope of these documents.
+However, we do give a simple example of setting up a virtual environment through the linux command window.
+There are many ways to do this, this is only one!

 These instructions demonstrate how to set up a new environment on ubuntu from scratch.
 These were tested on Ubunutu 18.04 but something very similar should work on most linux versions.